Vista's New Partitioning Rules

 Finding exact information on Vista's new partitioning rules has proved elusive and so far I’ve only seen this one KB article explaining the reason for the offset change to the first partition on the hard drive, but with no mention of the ending sector or the following partitions.
 One other very brief KB page gives notice to a serious incompatibility issue between Vista and XP that could delete your Vista partition.
 Also see The case of the disappearing partitions.
 Two more KB pages describe why you might not be able to install XP or 2003 to a Vista created partition, they then offer a registry workaround to make Vista stop using the new rules.

 If you only have Vista on your computer and don’t mess with imaging or cloning then you have nothing to worry about.
 However if you do image or clone your drive or have a dual or multiboot configuration with OSes other than Vista, then there are various serious problems that can arise.
 For now the best solution is to not let Vista create partitions, but do it with previous Windows OSes or with third-party tools.
+(Update:- don't follow this advice for Advanced Format hard drives.)
 When installing Vista you should create the partition yourself beforehand and point the Vista install to that partition.
 Vista is perfectly happy to follow the standard conventions and I have not seen any issues when everything has been done by the old rules using XP compatible tools.
 Many current apps that worked with XP can be used with Vista, however many might not install inside Vista but they can be used from inside another OS or boot disk.
 When there have not been any Vista created partitions on the drives I have successfully used several non-Vista versions of partitioning, imaging and cloning tools.
 I obviously can’t test all the functions of all such apps in all possible OS, drive and hardware combinations, so test your own apps on your own setup before relying on them.
 There are of course issues with the BCD store and the Disk Signature when imaging and cloning, but these are not always related to partition structure and are dealt with on other pages of this site.

 When you add the problems of maintaining the unusual drive letter assignments caused by the Microsoft bootmanager into the mix with the BCD, Disk Signature and the new partitioning scheme, then it’s hardly surprising that third-party vendors are struggling to catch up.
 The possible variations of OSes and partition types on multiple hard drives is going to be a minefield.
 I would suggest remaining wary of "Vista Compatible" imaging apps for the time being.